Allen-Synthesis/EuroPi/software/CONFIGURATION.md

   - `""`: there is no RTC present. (default)
   - `"ds3231"`: use a DS3231 module connected to the external I2C interface
   - `"ds1307"`: use a DS1307 module connected to the external I2C interface (THIS IS UNTESTED!
 USE AT YOUR OWN RISK)
   - `"ntp"`: use an NTP source as the external clock.
-Requires wifi-supported Pico and valid network configuration (see WiFi connection below)
+Requires wifi-supported Pico (e.g. Rasperry Pi Pico W or Pico 2 W) and valid network configuration (see [WiFi connection](#wifi-connection), below)

 ## Timezone